DevOpsPartyGames/devopspartygames-web/README.md

 ## Creating/updating episodes and people

 There are a few steps to go about when creating a new episode.
 You will need to do the following:

 1. Add an entry to `/data/episodes/episodes.json` for the episodes
 1. Add entries to `/data/people/people.json` for any new players/hosts
 1. Add the episode social card image
 1. Add the players' headshot images

 ### Data files

 There are two main data files that need to be updated when there are new episodes; one for the episode and one for the players.
+There are also a few supporting configuration files as well, for games and seasons.

 #### `episodes.json`